-- 3.1.1 The benchmarks we use for the Fund as a whole will measure the value added by the Fund relative to a risk-free alternative and the value added by the Guardians relative to a low-cost passive implementation of the Fund (the Reference Portfolio). - 3.1.2 Policy statements relating to the Fund's Reference Portfolio benchmarks can be found in section 7 (Reference Portfolio) of the Investment Risk Allocation Policy. - 3.1.3 The benchmarks we use to judge the performance of individual classes of investment must be broadly representative of that class, or where a representative benchmark is not available, of a suitably risk adjusted alternative. - 3.1.4 The benchmarks we use to judge the performance of individual mandates (whether internal or external) must either be the benchmark for the investment class within which that mandate is managed or (as the case may be) broadly representative of the universe of investments from which the manager selects investments for the mandate.
+- 3.1.1 The benchmarks we use for the Fund as a whole will measure the value added by the Fund relative to a risk-free alternative and the value added by the Fund relative to a low-cost passive implementation of the Fund (the Reference Portfolio). - 3.1.2 Policy statements relating to the Fund's Reference Portfolio benchmarks can be found in section 7 (Reference Portfolio) of the Investment Risk Allocation Policy. - 3.1.3 Policy statements relating to the Fund's value-adding investments can be found in section 6 (Asset Classes & Benchmarks) of the Investment Risk Allocation Policy. - 3.1.4 The benchmarks we use to judge the performance of individual classes of investment must be broadly representative of that class, or where a representative benchmark is not available, of a suitably risk adjusted alternative. - 3.1.5 The benchmarks we use to judge the performance of individual mandates (whether internal or external) must either be the benchmark for the investment class within which that mandate is managed or (as the case may be) broadly representative of the universe of investments from which the manager selects investments for the mandate or a suitably risk adjusted alternative.
+In a limited number of cases, some internal mandates have benchmarks that represent funding costs or have no benchmarks.

-- 3.2.1 The performance benchmarks we use for the Fund as a whole are: - To exceed the compound New Zealand Treasury Bill over rolling 20 year periods; and - To exceed the benchmark return for the Reference Portfolio being the weighted average return of the Reference Portfolio's constituent asset class benchmarks.

-- 3.2.2 The performance benchmarks we use for classes of investments can be found in Schedule 2 (Asset Classes and Benchmarks) of the Investment Risk Allocation Policy. - 3.2.3 We measure performance after the deduction of foreign taxes but before New Zealand tax.
+- 3.2.1 The performance benchmarks we use for the Fund as a whole are to exceed over rolling 20-year periods: - The New Zealand Treasury Bill return; and - The return for the Reference Portfolio, being the weighted average return of the Reference Portfolio's constituent asset class benchmarks. - 3.2.2 The performance benchmarks we use for classes of investments can be found in Schedule 2 (Asset Classes and Benchmarks) of the Investment Risk Allocation Policy. - 3.2.3 We measure performance after the deduction of foreign taxes but before New Zealand tax.